 NHS Stay Well campaign

-The NHS is launching their 'Stay Well this winter campaign'.
+The NHS have launched their 'Stay Well this winter campaign'.

 Keeping warm helps you to keep you well.
 If you do not keep warm, you may have problems with breathing which could lead to a serious chest infection.

 Keep healthy this winter

 Illness can affect you at any time of year but there are a few complaints which are associated with the cold weather.

 The good news is that there are steps you can take to make sure you avoid, or reduce your experience of, the most common seasonal ailments.

 Flu is a highly infectious illness that spreads rapidly through the coughs and sneezes of people who are carrying the virus.
 Some people are more at risk of complications from the flu virus, such as pneumonia and bronchitis.
 If you're classed at being at risk make sure you have your annual flu vaccine.
 They are available from September onwards from your GP or pharmacy.